paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 >Do not use these patterns as-is in production.

 ## References
-[1]: login functionality has been implemented as a simple drop down selection with login button with two users (a basic user and an admin user) hard coded in the Authentication.API app.
+[1]: Login functionality has been implemented as a simple drop down selection with login button with two users (a basic user and an admin user) hard coded in the Authentication.API app.
 It has been implemented this way in order to show how the app functions when logging in as different users without needing a complete identity provider solution.

 [2]: Claims-based authorization uses the current user’s claims to determine whether they’re authorized to execute an action.
 You define the claims needed to execute an action in a policy.
 Claims-based authorization enforces access control at the function level, not just authentication.
 This ensures that only users with the correct role or permission can access sensitive endpoints, reducing the risk of privilege escalation.
 This approach aligns with [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/) controls for access control and key management